yarosman/graalvm-oracle-jre-docker/README.md

 ## What’s inside

-The image is similar to [`eclipse-temurin`](https://hub.docker.com/_/eclipse-temurin) except, this one comes with GraalVM, and build from official `container-registry.oracle.com/graalvm/jdk` but as `jre` version.
+This image is similar to [`eclipse-temurin`](https://hub.docker.com/_/eclipse-temurin), but it includes GraalVM and is built from the official `container-registry.oracle.com/graalvm/jdk`, specifically as a jre version.

+The versions for this image are synchronized with the [GraalVM JDK versions](https://docs.oracle.com/en/graalvm/index.html).

 ## Usage

 ```
 $ docker pull ghcr.io/yarosman/graalvm-oracle-jre:17.0.12
+$ docker pull ghcr.io/yarosman/graalvm-oracle-jre:21.0.4
+$ docker pull ghcr.io/yarosman/graalvm-oracle-jre:22.0.2
 ```

 See all available images at ???